benibr/ansible-role-dm_multipath/README.md

 Gather information about SAS controllers and JBODs and let Ansible name the DM multipath devices depending on their jbods.
+This prevents the autodiscovery+naming of multipath devices and instead creates multipath devices named like: `/dev/mapper/primary-<WWID>`.

 ```
 ...